 Today's Runes for Tyra Banks

-The right rune represents the second possible outcome.
+The middle rune represents a deciding element of the present.
 Nyd is frequently seen as a powerfully negative rune.
 You have drawn the rune reversed, which will lessen some of its effects.
 Generally Nyd represents loss, sorrow, and a hard journey with lessons learned.
 Nyd reversed here might be cautioning that the lessons might go unheeded representing repeated mistakes.
 The rune here might also be representing a minor loss or a nearly avoided catastrophe.
 Be careful, things are tricky and require strong attentiveness. |

 |